tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

-# How billing works
+# Tembo Cloud Billing

-Let's make it simple: you only use what you need, so you should only pay for what you need.
+You only use what you need, so you should only pay for what you need.

 Our usage-based model is designed to scale with your growth, offering both hobby (free) and production (paid) instances.

 ## Billing Structure